civilcode/acme-ex/.github/ISSUE_TEMPLATE/module.md

 ## Statement of Purpose

-{what is the purpose of this ability}
+{what is the purpose of this module}

 ## To-do